Countermeasure against detector-blinding attack with estimation of secret-key leakage: Introduction

 Several studies have also explored the revealing of both types of DBA through the statistical analysis of detector clicks.
 The study by Shen et al. \cite{shen2025countering} presents an alternative countermeasure employing detector self-testing.
 This method utilizes an additional optical component, a quasi-single-photon source within Bob's apparatus, and its activation during randomly selected detection gates.
 The presence of DBA is determined by analyzing detector counts corresponding to these activation periods.
-A particularly promising approach involves the variation of the single-photon detector's detection efficiency \cite{lim2015random, legre2018apparatus}.
+A particularly promising approach involves the variation of the SPAD's detection probability \cite{lim2015random}, which can be achieved via supply voltage change \cite{legre2018apparatus}, total voltage level set on the SPAD.
 This countermeasure offers implementation in higher-frequency systems compared to variable optical attenuators and does not require supplementary optical components.
-The underlying principle of this method is to create some additional lack of information for a potential adversary about the receiver’s system to make Eve leave "fingerprints" when imposing clicks.
-A. Huang et al. \cite{huang2016testing} tested the implementation of this countermeasure by varying the SPADs’ bias voltage values and suppressing the detector's gate while conducting CW DBA.
+The core principle of the defense is to introduce additional uncertainty for Eve regarding the receiver's system state.
+This uncertainty aims to force Eve to leave detectable "fingerprints" when attempting to impose clicks.
+As suggested by the authors, this method requires a comparison between the expected click statistics for each detection probability under normal operating conditions and those observed experimentally to detect Eve's presence.
+A. Huang et al. \cite{huang2016testing} tested the implementation of this countermeasure by varying the SPADs' bias voltage values or suppressing the detector's gate while conducting CW DBA.
 They claimed that if an adversary applies a trigger pulse within the gate instead of sending it slightly after it, the countermeasure developed by ID Quantique is vulnerable to such an attack.
-According to the authors, Eve can manipulate the detector click statistic by being able to trigger detectors only at a higher supply voltage level set or by causing no clicks in case of Eve and Bob bases mismatch, regardless of supply voltage applied.
+It was demonstrated that Eve can manipulate the detector click statistic by being able to trigger detectors only at a higher supply voltage.
+At the same time, the imposition attempts cause no clicks when Eve and Bob's bases mismatch, regardless of the supply voltage level applied.

 All the countermeasures mentioned above operate as attack notification systems only, meaning that if the eavesdropper's presence is detected, the whole distributed key should be discarded.
 The "prepare and measure" QKD protocol offered by S.N.
 Molotkov \cite{kulik2017decoy} combined with the receiver's measurement system modification \cite{molotkov2021blinding} can theoretically still ensure a successful detection of DBA conducted and an assessment of the fraction of bits imposed by Eve.
 However, the practical implementation of this countermeasure presents significant challenges and requires the specific QKD protocol to be applied.
 ID Quantique \cite{bussieres2020blinding, gras2021countermeasure} also designed a multi-pixel superconducting nanowire single-photon detector, which was tested and proved its efficiency for countering DBA.
 The detector's click statistic analysis also allows for assessing the fraction of imposed bits.
 Nevertheless, most modern commercially available QKD systems still use common SPADs.